pravb/quic-dc/draft-montenegro-quic-dc.md

 A successful negotiation of the "disable_packet_number_protection" parameter requires both peers to send this transport parameter.

-Peers that have successfully negotiated the "disable_packet_number_protection" parameter MUST provide packet number protection until the TLS handshake is over (thus validating the transport parameters).
+Peers that have successfully negotiated the "disable_packet_number_protection" parameter MUST NOT use packet number protection on short header packets.

 # Security Considerations